MoeraOrg/moera-browser-extension/README.md

 6. In the browser, open the extension settings and set the URL of the [server that serves the web client][1].
 Save the settings.
 7. Make sure that the [node][2] and the server that serves the web client are up and running.
-The [naming server][3] is also needed for the node and client to work properly.
+The [naming server][3] is also needed for node and client to work properly.
 8. In the browser, open the main page of the node.
 The browser extension should replace it automatically with the web client interface.